 - Hauser Distinguished Global Fellows are notable intellectual figures who visit the law school for two or three weeks, and share their expertise with the community by giving lectures and contributing to other educational and scholarly events.

 Over the years, many distinguished legal figures have participated in the Hauser Global Law School Program.
 Previous Global Faculty members include Georges Abi-Saab, former Chairman of the Appellate Body of the World Trade Organization and professor at the Institute des Hautes Etudes Internationales, Geneva; Giuliano Amato, former prime minister of Italy and professor at the European University Institute in Florence; Jürgen Habermas, Professor of Philosophy and Sociology at Frankfurt University; Catherine O Regan, former justice of the Constitutional Court of South Africa; Dieter Grimm, former judge of the German Constitutional Court and Professor at Humboldt University; and Dorit Beinisch, former President of the Supreme Court of Israel.
 Previous Distinguished Global Fellows have included Justice Richard Goldstone of the South African Constitutional Court and Judge Bruno Simma of the International Court of Justice.

-In 2005, NYU Law celebrated the 10th Anniversary of the Hauser Global Law School at a reunion event attended by prominent world leaders and legal experts including former Secretary General of the United Nations Kofi Annan, former President of France Valery Giscard d’Estaing, and former President of the Dominican Republic Dr. Leonel Fernández.
+In 2005, NYU Law celebrated the 10th Anniversary of the Hauser Global Law School Program at a reunion event attended by prominent world leaders and legal experts including former Secretary General of the United Nations Kofi Annan, former President of France Valery Giscard d’Estaing, and former President of the Dominican Republic Dr. Leonel Fernández.
 This event provided for the exchange of ideas between Hauser alumni and included a series of panels on international adjudication, the teaching of law, corporate professional responsibility, and international terrorism.